mattermost/docs/source/collaborate/share-files-in-messages.rst

   **Share public links**

-  Public links allow you to share message attachments with anyone outside your Mattermost workspace.
+  Public links allow you to share message attachments with anyone outside your Mattermost :doc:`workspace </guides/use-mattermost>`.
 To share an attachment, select the thumbnail of an attachment, then select **Get Public Link**.

   .. tip::